Alamgir II

 Mirza Aziz-ud-Din Muhammad (عزیزالدین محمد; 6 June 1699 – 29 November 1759), better known by his regnal name Alamgir II (عالمگیر دوم), was the fifteenth Mughal emperor from 1754 to 1759.
 He was the son of Jahandar Shah.

 Born Mirza Aziz-ud-Din, the second son of Jahandar Shah, was raised to the throne by Imad-ul-Mulk after he deposed Ahmad Shah Bahadur in 1754.
 On ascending the throne, he took the title of Alamgir and tried to follow the approach of Aurangzeb (Alamgir I).
 At the time of his accession to the throne he was 55 years old.
-He had no experience of administration and warfare as he had spent most of his life in jail.
-He was a weak ruler, with all powers vested in the hand of his vizier, Imad-ul-Mulk.
+He had no experience in administration or warfare as he had spent most of his life in jail.
+He was a weak ruler, with all the power resting in the hands of his vizier, Imad-ul-Mulk.

 In 1756, Ahmad Shah Durrani invaded India once again and captured Delhi and plundered Mathura.
 While the Marathas became more powerful because of their collaboration with Imad-ul-Mulk, and dominated the whole of northern India.
 This was the peak of the Maratha expansion, which caused great trouble for the Mughal Empire, already weak with no strong ruler.
 Relations between Alamgir II and his usurping vizier, Imad-ul-Mulk had now deteriorated, their troubled relation would culminate in the murder of Alamgir by Imad-ul-Mulk.
 Alamgir II's son Ali Gauhar escaped persecution from Delhi, while Shah Jahan III was placed on the throne.

 Early life

-Alamgir II was born Aziz-ud-Din on 6 June 1699 at Burhanpur and was the second son of Muizz-ud-Din, who himself was the son of Bahadur Shah (Shah Alam).
-So, Aurangzeb was his great-grandfather.
-His mother was a jat, Anup Bai, with little clarity about her existence.
+Alamgir II was born Aziz-ud-Din on 6 June 1699 at Burhanpur and was the second son of Muizz-ud-Din, himself the son of the future emperor Bahadur Shah I. His mother was a Rajput princess, Anup Bai, with little clarity about her existence.

-Aziz-ud-Din was 7 when his great-grandfather Aurangzeb died in the Deccan.
-After the death of his grandfather Bahadur Shah I in 1712 the war of succession followed.
-In these wars his father Jahandar Shah was defeated by the next Mughal Emperor, Farrukhsiyar who reigned till 1719.
+Aziz-ud-Din was seven when his great-grandfather Aurangzeb died in the Deccan.
+After the death of his grandfather Bahadur Shah I and the war of succession that followed, his father Jahandar Shah was defeated by the next Mughal Emperor, Farrukhsiyar.

-Aziz-ud-Din was then imprisoned in 1714 by Asaf Jah I under the ruler Farrukhsiyar.
+Aziz-ud-Din was then imprisoned in 1714 by Asaf Jah I under Farrukhsiyar.
 From 1714 to 1754 he was in captivity.
 After the death of Ahmad Shah Bahadur, he was released in 1754 by the usurping Vizier Ghazi ud-Din Khan Feroze Jung III.
 He perceived Aziz-ud-Din as a frail personality who would not object to his regime.
 Therefore, on 2 June 1754, Aziz-ud-Din was given the title Alamgir II by the vizier out of his own recommendation, as he wanted to follow the centralized approach of Aurangzeb.